 Presently, we serve Pre-Kindergarten through 5th grades.
 Students and educators have attributed our program to their students’ scoring 4’s and 5’s (highest possible score) on Florida’s State Standardized Science test.
 This program has been very successful!

-We kick off our 2016-2017 year with ten Science Clubs, which will meet at schools, libraries, and community centers.
-Volunteers will present activities that include Chemistry, Biology, Physics, Engineering, Astronomy, and Food and Nutritional Sciences.
-Students will also participate in field trips and activities such as Morningside Nature Center, Depot Avenue Park, Cade Museum, Harn Museum, The UF Physics Labs, Paynes Prairie, Devils Millhopper, Museum of Natural History, Astronomy and Solar Energy activities and much, much more.
-A new activity this year will allow some of our locations will build and maintain gardens that will be used to learn biology and chemistry.
+We kicked off our 2016-2017 year with ten Science Clubs, which met at schools, libraries, and community centers.
+Volunteers presented activities that included Chemistry, Biology, Physics, Engineering, Astronomy, and Food and Nutritional Sciences.
+Students also participated in field trips and activities such as Morningside Nature Center, Depot Avenue Park, Cade Museum, Harn Museum, The UF Physics Labs, Paynes Prairie, Devils Millhopper, Museum of Natural History, Astronomy and Solar Energy activities and much, much more.
+The George Washington Carver group planted and maintained a garden that was used to learn biology, chemistry, and nutrition.